nhsland/futurenhs-platform/infrastructure/README.md

 The `ARM_SUBSCRIPTION_ID` environment variable is needed if you're using Azure CLI authentication and production is not your default subscription (which is recommended).

-1. Change directory into the dev environment folder:
+1. Change directory into the production environment folder:

    ```bash
    cd infrastructure/environments/production
    ```

+1. Create a `terraform.tfvars` file that contains at least `ip_whitelist_postgresql = { yourname = "your.public.ip.adddress" }` (this is needed by the postgresql terraform provider).

 1. Run Terraform Init using the vars file you just created: